 Forgive me again, dear readers, for I have sinned.
 I am a very bad traveller.
 Seriously, you should stop reading now.
 Or, you can read on (like I know you want to) and let me entertain you with my very fun time in Split, Croatia.

-What does a day in Split look like, if you were me?
-It looks something like this.
+What does a day in Split Croatia look like?
+It starts looking a little something like this.
+Then it went on.

 Pro Tip – Book a window seat and arrive during the day.
-Trust me, you don’t want to miss this.
-Oh and don’t be that girl!
+Trust me, you don’t want to miss this view.
+Oh and don’t be that girl.
 She was really annoying.

-Once you land at SPU, pick up your checked luggage (I always have checked luggage – there’s nothing wrong with that) and head through passport control; it’s time to take care of business.
+Once you land at the airport “SPU”, pick up your checked luggage (I always have checked luggage – there’s nothing wrong with that), and head through passport control; it’s time to take care of business.

 Until this hostel addresses their massive washroom problem, avoid staying at Adriatic Hostel at all costs.

 4) Walk through Old Town and soak up ancient history

 After checking into the hostel, I set out to explore Old Town, Split.